lhelwerd/rechu/docs/source/commands.md

 Once the menu has been invoked, additional steps to do must be provided manually, such as `products` and `discounts` to add additional products and discounts in an interactive manner, respectively.
-Additional metadata for earlier products may be created with the `meta` step.
+Additional metadata for earlier products may be created or updated with the `meta` step.
 This includes writing assortments of product ranges which have a shared generic product whose properties are inherited.
-If a product is created with similar matchers or identifiers as an existing metadata item, then an opportunity is given to merge them together or to add more matcher fields to distinguish the former.
+If product metadata is created with similar matchers or identifiers as an existing metadata entity, then an opportunity is given to merge them together or to add more matcher fields to distinguish the former.
+When a product item on the receipt matches one or more metadata entities, then the metadata can be augmented, deduplicated or add more specific product range; the latter option may split off some fields that will no longer apply to the generic product.

 Normally, once all discounted products are matched with discounts or all product items are matched with metadata, no more can be created in their